Technologicat/mcpyrate/CONTRIBUTING.md

    - This yields complete code examples that can be linked to in the user manual, with the machine-checked guarantee that if tests pass, the examples are known to run on the version that was tested.

  - Use common sense to focus test-writing effort where it matters most.
    - Don't bother testing trivial things.
-For example, a test checking that a constructor assigns the instance attributes correctly is most often a symptom of [*testing like the TSA*](https://signalvnoise.com/posts/3159-testing-like-the-tsa), and causes [software ossification](https://news.ycombinator.com/item?id=19241283).
+For example, a test checking that a constructor assigns the instance attributes correctly is most often a symptom of [*testing like the TSA*](https://signalvnoise.com/posts/3159-testing-like-the-tsa), and causes [software ossification](https://news.ycombinator.com/item?id=19241283) for no benefit.
    - Test nontrivial implementations, and particularly their interactions.
 Write tests that can double as advanced usage examples.
    - Aim at testing edge and corner cases, particularly ones that could turn up in practice.
 Features should be orthogonal, and when not reasonably possible, they should interact sensibly (or alternatively, error out with a sensible message) when used together.
 Test that they do.